apache/arrow/docs/source/format/FormatIntro.rst

 key-value pairs.
 Its physical representation is the same as a list of ``{key, value}`` structs.

-The difference between a struct and a map type is that a struct holds the key in the schema, therefore need to be a string, and the values in the child arrays, one for each field.
+The difference between the struct and map types is that a struct holds the key in the schema, requiring keys to be strings, and the values are stored in in the child arrays, one for each field.
 There can be multiple keys and therefore multiple child arrays.
 The map, on the other hand, has one child array holding all the different keys (that thus all need to be of the same type but not necessarily strings) and a second